Fukki/auto-target/README.md

 Please decrease and increase maxTarget by your self it's not auto detect.
 ```
 # Not working?
-if your skill look like try to spam and can't cast
+if your skill look like try to spam and can't cast</br>
 goto your SP or PR config and disable that skill you want to auto-cast from this moudule

 # Warning